Skip to main content

 Control Section

-All control blocks that form the control sequence of a system must be instantiated into one single class that is similar to a section, see for example Templates.AirHandlersFans.Components.Controls.G36VAVMultiZone.
+All blocks that constitute the control sequence of a system are instantiated within a single component within the template.
+This component is referred to as the "control section" and is named ctl.
+It is similar to a section, see for example Templates.AirHandlersFans.Components.Controls.G36VAVMultiZone.

 In contrast to the CDL implementation of the SOO, we restrict the exposed parameters to the data that are